backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 </p>

-Using l2 regularization results in a slighly better performing model, and the higher values for the parameter 'C' imply that less regularization was needed.
+Using l2 regularization results in a slighly better performing model, and the increased values of 'C' imply that less regularization was needed.
 To me, these results are indicative of successful feature selection!

-Now I'll focus in on finding the best value for C.
+Now I'll focus on fine-tuning the regularization strength.

 ```python